jacobkap/crimebythenumbers/docs/git.md

 ## Git basics

 There are four main processes you need to know for a basic understanding of Git: checkout, add and commit, push, and pull.
+This chapter will explain how to use Git through buttons on RStudio so you don't necessarily need to know these commands in Git, but it's useful to know enough to talk about them and ask questions if needed.

 We’ll use the example of getting a book from the library to walk through using Git.
 The steps for this are simple, we go to the library, pick a book we want, check it out from the librarian, read it, and eventually return it.
 Using Git adds one wrinkle to this, we will want to write in the book and see what other people write too.
 Of course, when the book is checked out, no one else could write in our version, and no one can see what we write.
 So anything we write has to be done before we return the book to the library, then we check-out the book again to see what other people have written.
 When we want another book, we simply redo these steps.

 Library Steps | Git steps     | Git code